How do I prepare for climbing Mt. Kilimanjaro? What equipment will I need?

 Climbing Mount Kilimanjaro is not cheap.
 Kilimanjaro entrance fees and permits to Kilimanjaro National Park are steep.
 The climb also requires A LOT of people to help you get up the mountain — porters, guides, assistant guides, and cooks.

-Our five-day Marangu route trek was included in our G Adventures tour in Tanzania.
-If you book the Kilimanjaro Marangu route trek separately, it costs around $2,079 in 2016 (including two nights at a hotel in Moshi).
+Our five-day Marangu route trek was included in our G Adventures tour in Tanzania that covered Kilimanjaro, Serengeti safari and Zanzibar.
+If you book the Kilimanjaro Marangu route trek (7 days) separately, it costs around $2,599 in 2017 (including two nights at a hotel in Moshi) while a tour including the Marangu route and Serengeti safari (13 days) costs $4,849.
 Machame and other camping treks are more expensive because the trek is longer and requires additional porters to carry additional camping equipment.

 Tipping for Mt.
 Kilimanjaro?
 Estimate about $100-$200 (depending upon which route you take and how satisfied you are with your experience) in tips for your entire entourage of guides, porters and cooks.
 Many of the local staff earn more in tips than in salary.